Urban Forest

 Site

-I first looking for some plants in this metropolis' alleyways and observe their coexistence with residents, the relationship with society, and even the relationship with the entire environment.
-And think about how to gather these plants and respond efficiently to the whole environment.
+In the alleyways of the city, I search for plants and observe their coexistence with residents, their relationship with society, and even their connection to the broader environment.
+I contemplate how to gather these plants and effectively respond to the overall environment

-To understand what kind of plants is suitable for a place in the building, first I investigate the plant species around the site, range in Hangzhou South Road to Linsen South Road, across Shaoxing South Street.
-Among these plants, Abel is the most abundant species.
+In order to determine the suitable plant species for a specific location within the building, I conducted an investigation of the plant species in the vicinity.
+The study area ranged from Hangzhou South Road to Linsen South Road, encompassing Shaoxing South Street.
+Among the observed plants, Abel was found to be the most prevalent species.

 Physical Environment